-With Google constantly rolling out new features and design on the search results page, including personalized and location-based search results, there's no longer such a thing as a standard SERP for everyone.
+With Google constantly rolling out new features and design on the Google search page, including personalized and location-based search results, there's no longer such a thing as a standard SERP for everyone.
 So what’s driving the new Google search results page layout?

 The team at VirtualHosting.com has put together a new infographic that examines what today's Google SERP looks like and what it means to be at the top of Google’s search results.
 According to VirtualHosting, the new Google search results page is driven and defined by:

 - Click-through rates (CTR) – Which parts of the page get the most clicks?
 How much does CTR fall off after page 1?

 - Searcher intent and location – Does the Google user have intent to make a purchase?
 Are they looking for local businesses or trying to connect with a specific brand?

 - Authorship and in-depth knowledge – Does the author’s name, face, and expertise influence click-through, time on page, and bounce rate?
 When users are looking for encyclopedic information, can Google provide that info directly on the SERP via the Knowledge Graph?